Mohamed-Abotalb/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - Second C file is 1-string_nconcat.c, it concatenates two strings.

 - Third C file is 2-calloc.c, it allocates memory for an array, using "malloc".

+- Fourth C file is 3-array_range.c, it creates an array of integers and return the pointer to the newly created array.